 The Swiss banking secrecy and guidelines thereto impact data protection when bank customer data are processed.
 Furthermore, secrecy obligations, such as patient secrecy regarding health data as set out in article 321 of the Swiss Criminal Code, have an impact on when respective data are processed.
+Particular rules concerning data retention and processing also apply in the telecommunication sector.

-1.4 What is the relevant data protection regulatory authority(ies)?
+1.4 What authority(ies) are responsible for data protection?

 The Federal Data Protection and Information Commissioner ("FDPIC") is the relevant authority if personal data are processed by federal authorities, individuals and legal entities.
-The respective Cantonal Data Protection and Information Officer in each canton is the relevant authority if personal data are processed by public authorities of the respective canton.
+The respective Cantonal Data Protection and Information Officer in each canton is the responsible authority if personal data are processed by public authorities of the respective canton.